bbahd30/Process-Synchronization-Solutions/Cigarette Smoker Problem/README.md

             Tabacco++;
             sem_post(&semM);

   }

+}

 ```

-The above code is an example for Agent, After Selecting an item randomly the agent the agent puts that on the table and wait till it has been used
+The above code is an example for Agent, After Selecting an item randomly the agent puts that on the table and wait till it has been used

  - - - -